entertaining the italian way cooking class recipes

 -

-Should you wish to make this in advance for a dinner party then follow all steps leaving chicken to cool in the dish.
+Should you wish to make this in advance for a dinner party then follow all steps leaving the chicken to cool in the dish.
 Pop into a hot oven for 10 minutes to warm through before serving.

 -